ryvdx/sveltekit-keycloak-multitenant/README.md

 Some added benefits of this library:

 - Single implementation in hooks.server.ts handles all routes and general API calls from client to server transparently
-- No access tokens or any sensitive paramters like keycloak client codes ever sent to browser.
-Refresh token carries the payload needed for the backend to extend the session.
+- Low-client trust: No access tokens or any sensitive paramters like keycloak client codes ever sent to browser.
+Refresh token is only thing shared with client.
 - only HTTP-only strict domain cookies used.
 - CSRF concerns in authentication addressed
-- ability to retain communication between  sveltekit app and keycloak within private network
+- ability to retain communication between sveltekit app and keycloak within private network.  (authentication done externally, but access token exchange, token refresh, and session logout done with different URL keeping that communication within private network of your infrastructure.)

 # Install